mijndert/aws-tf-reference/README.md

 ```

 Terraform will ask to name the new S3 bucket where the statefile will be stored.
 Further information can be found in `modules/state/README.md`.

+After this initial setup you can delete the `modules/state/.terraform` folder.

 ## Security groups